saschagehlich/hotnode/README.md

 Installation
 ============

-The following versions are required for Hotload:
+The following versions are required for Hotnode:

 * Node.js >= 0.2.2
 * npm >= 0.1.25